Skip to content

 The prefrontal cortex is the part of the brain that makes you you.
 The part that overrides cravings, sustains long projects, weighs consequences.
 Meditation makes that region physically thicker.
 Harder to hijack.

 The cheapest, oldest, simplest cognitive practice — sitting still and paying attention to breath — turns out to have the strongest evidence base for the most consequential brain region.
-We didn't expect that when we started reviewing the literature.
-But the data is clear.
+That should change how you allocate your time.

-Eleanor Maguire's research at University College London added a dimension that Merzenich and Lazar didn't address: whether large-scale structural change happens in response to a specific, demanding real-world skill.
+Eleanor Maguire's research at University College London added a dimension that Merzenich and Lazar did not address: whether large-scale structural change happens in response to a specific, demanding real-world skill.

 London taxi drivers must pass a test called "The Knowledge" — memorizing 25,000 streets, thousands of landmarks, and the fastest routes between any two points in the city.
 Training takes three to four years.
 The failure rate exceeds 50%.
 It is, by any measure, one of the most demanding learning challenges a civilian job requires.